 To initiate a contract amendment, the borrower should contact their DWSRF contract manager.
+Amendments requested with less than 120 days' notice may not be approved.

 2.2 Scope of Work Amendment

 To propose any change in the scope of work, the borrower submits the request to the DWSRF contract manager.